 New electrical installation permit fees for renewable energy systems

-On January 1, 2019, we are introducing a new set of lowered fees for electricity production and storage systems, such as renewable energy systems (s.64 of the Canadian Electrical Code), generators, and batteries.
+On January 1, 2019, we introduced a new set of lowered fees for electricity production and storage systems, such as renewable energy systems (s.64 of the Canadian Electrical Code), generators, and batteries.

-Starting January 1, 2019, you will notice a few changes when you fill out an electrical installation permit application form.
+Electricians will also notice a few changes when filling out electrical installation permit application forms.
 You will no longer need to include the cost of electricity production and storage systems in your permit value.
 For example, if you are installing solar panels, instead of declaring the price of the solar panel in the permit value, you will indicate that you are installing an alternative energy system on the installation permit, and select “solar panel” from the list.

 |New electrical installation permit fee (type of work)||Residential||Commercial|